ShakthiRav/test-doc/README.md

 #### start.sh
 The start.sh script handles creating and running of relevant containers for each machine.
+This first involves deleting any previous docker containers and any existing chaincode images.
+The log folder is then created within the copied data directory.